enclustra/meta-enclustra-socfpga/README.md

 ### Program the flash memory from Linux

-To program a flash memory from Linux, a script like the following one can be used.
+The following script can be used to flash the QSPI flash memory from Linux.
 All required files need to be present in the current folder.
 They can be loaded via TFTP or from USB drive / SD card.

 ```
 #!/bin/sh